NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 This generic command invokes a number of *phases*.
 Package builds are split into phases to make it easier to override specific parts of the build (e.g., unpacking the sources or installing the binaries).

+Phases are topologically sorted.
+With the `addPhase` and `addPhases` functions it is possible to define the relative ordering of phases.
+This also makes it possible to add new phases at any position in the build.

 Each phase can be overridden in its entirety either by setting the environment variable `namePhase` to a string containing some shell commands to be executed, or by redefining the shell function `namePhase`.
 The former is convenient to override a phase from the derivation, while the latter is convenient from a build script.
 However, typically one only wants to *add* some commands to a phase, e.g. by defining `postInstall` or `preFixup`, as skipping some of the default actions may have unexpected consequences.
 The default script for each phase is defined in the file `pkgs/stdenv/generic/setup.sh`.

 When overriding a phase, for example `installPhase`, it is important to start with `runHook preInstall` and end it with `runHook postInstall`, otherwise `preInstall` and `postInstall` will not be run.
 Even if you don't use them directly, it is good practice to do so anyways for downstream users who would want to add a `postInstall` by overriding your derivation.